hibernating-rhinos/RavenFS/Docs/markdown/synchronization/how-it-works.markdown

 ##File lock and timeout

-A destination server during synchronization process denies to perform on the syncing file any operation.
+A destination server during synchronization process denies to perform any operation on the syncing file.
 Any attempt to modify a file will result `PreconditionFailed (412)` response.
-The file locking mechanism creates a configuration `SyncingLock-[filename]` at the very beggining of the synchronization and as long as it exists, the file is not accessible.
+The file locking mechanism creates a configuration `SyncingLock-[filename]` at the very beginning of the synchronization and as long as it exists, the file is not accessible.
 It is removed at the end of the file synchronization process.

 In order to avoid potential deadlocks (e.g. when server restarts in the middle of the synchronization) there is also a timeout mechanism.
 You can control its value that by specifying in `Raven-Synchronization-Lock-Timeout` configuration.
 If the timeout in locking the file is exceeded, any attempt to access the file will automatically unlock it.
 By default the synchronization has the timeout of 10 minutes.